A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Find plans

-You can find this even before you create an account with the exchange, by using the exchange’s plan browsing tool.
+You can find the premium and maximum out-of-pocket details even before you create an account with your state’s exchange, by using the exchange’s plan browsing tool.
 It only takes a minute or two and doesn’t need any identifying data.

 The ACA’s limit on out-of-pocket maximums makes this sort of financial comparison easier than it was in the past.
-In 2025, ACA-compliant plans will have a maximum out-of-pocket of no more than $9,200 for an individual or $18,400 for a family1 (note that this only applies to in-network care; if your plan covers out-of-network care the out-of-pocket costs for that can be much higher).
+In 2025, ACA-compliant plans will have a maximum out-of-pocket of no more than $9,200 for an individual or $18,400 for a family.1 (Again, this only applies to in-network care.
+If your plan covers out-of-network care the out-of-pocket costs for that can be much higher.)

-Let’s look at a hypothetical example for Kelly, a single 35-year-old applicant who doesn’t qualify for subsidies (even under the ARP and Inflation Reduction Act, this is possible; it depends on the cost of the benchmark plan relative to household income; although more people qualify for subsidies now, some still do not).
+Let’s look at a hypothetical example for Kelly, a single 35-year-old applicant who doesn’t qualify for subsidies.
 She’s considering three different plans – one Bronze, one Silver, and one Gold.
 All of them cover preventive care at no charge, as required by the ACA.

 For this comparison, we’re assuming the Gold plan is more expensive than the Silver plan.
 But since 2018, that hasn’t always been the case, due to the cost of cost-sharing reductions (CSR) being added to Silver plan premiums in many states.